theobald-software/theobald-software.github.io/content/_en/xtract-universal/advanced-techniques/user-defined-variables.md

 ![xu-customerparam-destination](/img/content/xu-customerparam-destination.png){:class="img-responsive"}

+The format of the variable depends on the destination.
+For the variable WNAME, for example, :WNAME is used for an Oracle destination and @WMNAME for an SQL Server destination.
+You can view the format in the insert statement.

 Make sure to avoid name conflicts.
 The custom parameter in our example may not be called *NAME1*, since in the row processing statement we have the SQL parameter *NAME1*.